allegro/bigflow/docs/technologies.md

 The pipeline configuration contains `staging_location` and `temp_location` directories.
 These directories are placed in a Cloud Storage Bucket.
 Beam uses these directories during processing to store temp files.
-Directories and bucket are not created automatically.
+Directories and buckets are not created automatically.
-Below is example configuration of `staging_location` and `temp_location`.
+Below is an example configuration of `staging_location` and `temp_location`.

 ```python
 staging_location= 'my-bucket/staging'